twopirllc/pandas-ta/README.md

 df.ta.study(exclude=["bop", "mom", "percent_return", "wcp", "pvi"], verbose=True)

 # Perhaps you want to use different values for indicators.
-# This will run ALL indicators that have fast or slow as parameters.
+# This will run ALL indicators that have fast or slow as arguments.
 # Check your results and exclude as necessary.
 df.ta.study(fast=10, slow=50, verbose=True)